Access to Work grant scheme

 If you find it difficult to use public transport, you can also get funding for taxi journeys:

-You will need to provide 3 quotes including VAT from local authority-registered taxi firms.
-Access to Work will decide if your use of taxis is ‘reasonable’.
+Sometimes you may need to provide 3 quotes including VAT from local authority-registered taxi firms.
+But Access to Work will usually estimate this cost and decide if your use of taxis is ‘reasonable’.

 You may need medical evidence to show that you cannot use public transport.
 This could be a letter from your GP or other healthcare professional.